termios(3) - phpMan

 In the case of the first four bit-mask fields, the definitions of some

-of the associated flags that may be set are only exposed if a specific
+of the associated flags that may be set are exposed only if a specific

 feature test macro (see feature_test_macros(7)) is defined, as noted in